How Cut Hub Started

-About eight years ago during the recession I was busy framing a multi-family apartment building in Missoula, Montana.
+About eight years before the Cut Hub ever existed, during the recession I was busy framing a multi-family apartment building in Missoula, Montana.
 I can still remember the day and the exact spot on the job I was standing when I asked my partners to come over and have a difficult conversation with me.

 First of all, we all knew that things were getting harder.
 It’s not difficult to sense that in our industry.
 You feel it when you realize that you have three employees making more than you.
 I told them that we no longer had the money to make our own personal payroll and were going to be about $4,000 short of what we needed for the next thirty days.